Use case 2: Enabling Auto-TLS with an intermediate CA signed by an existing Root CA

 You can make the Cloudera Manager CA an intermediate CA to an existing Root CA.

-For new installations only, you can make Cloudera Manager an intermediate CA that signs certificates for all the cluster hosts and services.
 This is a three-step process.
 First, make Cloudera Manager generate a Certificate Signing Request (CSR).
 Second, have the CSR signed by the company’s Certificate Authority (CA).
 Third, provide the signed certificate chain to continue the Auto-TLS setup.
 The following example demonstrates these three steps.

 - Initialize the certmanager with –stop-at-csr option before starting the Cloudera